FreesideHull/pyinfra-config/README.md

         PreferredAuthentications        publickey,password,keyboard-interactive
 ```

+### To Run

+To run your commands: `pyinfra hosts.py commands.py`
+or
+`pyinfra target-name exec -- command` where command is a valid terminal command on the target e.g. `ls`

 ## License

 pyinfra-config is released under the MIT.
 The full license text is included in the LICENSE file in this repository.
 Tldr legal have a [great summary](https://tldrlegal.com/license/mit-license) of the license if you're interested.